frank1789/Flir-Lepton/README.md

 Connections:
-1.  match your female to female jumpers wires to the images below (_note: your jumper wires may differ in color_), You can also use the list below.
+1.  match your female to female jumpers wires to the images below (_note: your jumper wires may differ in color_), otherwise you can also use the list below.

 <center>